Free Church of Scotland (1843–1900): Unions and relationships with other Presbyterians

-In the following years the Free Church Assembly showed increasing willingness for union on these open terms.
+In the following years, the Free Church Assembly showed increasing willingness for union on these open terms.
 However, the 'establishment' minority prevented a successful conclusion during the years between 1867 and 1873.
 After negotiations failed in 1873, the two churches agreed a 'Mutual Eligibility Act' enabling a congregation of one denomination to call a minister from the other.

-During this period the antidisestablishmentarian party continued to shrink and became increasingly alienated.
+During this period, the antidisestablishmentarian party continued to shrink and became increasingly alienated.
 This decline was hastened when some congregations left to form the Free Presbyterian Church of Scotland in 1893.

 Starting in 1895, union began to be officially discussed once more.
 A joint committee made up of men from both denominations noted remarkable agreement on doctrinal standards, rules and methods.
 After a few concessions from both sides, a common constitution was agreed.
 However, a minority in the Free Church Assembly protested, and threatened to test its legality in the courts.

 The respective assemblies of the churches met for the last time on 30 October 1900.
-On the following day the union was completed, and the United Free Church of Scotland came into being.
+On the following day, the union was completed, and the United Free Church of Scotland came into being.

 However, a minority of those who dissented remained outside the union, claiming that they were the true Free Church and that the majority had departed from the church when they formed the United Free Church.
 After a protracted legal battle, the House of Lords found in favour of the minority (in spite of the belief of most that the true kirk is above the state) and awarded them the right to keep the name Free Church of Scotland, though the majority was able to keep most of the financial resources.
-(See Free Church of Scotland for the history of the continuing body.)